d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 # Transformers for Vision
 :label:`sec_vision-transformer`

-The transformer architecture was initially proposed for sequence to sequence learning, such as for machine translation.
+The transformer architecture was initially proposed for sequence to sequence learning, with a focus on machine translation.
-With high effectiveness,
-transformers subsequently became the model of choice in various natural language processing tasks :cite:`Radford.Narasimhan.Salimans.ea.2018,Radford.Wu.Child.ea.2019,brown2020language,Devlin.Chang.Lee.ea.2018,raffel2020exploring`.
+Subsequently, transformers emerged as the model of choice in various natural language processing tasks :cite:`Radford.Narasimhan.Salimans.ea.2018,Radford.Wu.Child.ea.2019,brown2020language,Devlin.Chang.Lee.ea.2018,raffel2020exploring`.
-However,
-in the field of computer vision the dominant architecture had been based on
+However, in the field of computer vision the dominant architecture has remained the CNN (:numref:`chap_modern_cnn`).
-CNNs (:numref:`chap_modern_cnn`).
-*Can we adapt transformers
-to model image data*?
+Naturally, researchers started to wonder if it might be possible to do better by adapting transformer models to image data.
-This question has sparked immense interest in the computer vision community.
+This question sparked immense interest in the computer vision community.
+Recently, :cite:`ramachandran2019stand` proposed
-:cite:`ramachandran2019stand` proposed to replace convolution with self-attention.
+a scheme for replacing convolution with self-attention.
 However, its use of specialized patterns in attention makes it hard to scale up models on hardware accelerators.
-:cite:`cordonnier2020relationship` theoretically proved that self-attention can learn to behave similarly to convolution.
+Then, :cite:`cordonnier2020relationship` theoretically proved that self-attention can learn to behave similarly to convolution.
 Empirically, $2 \times 2$ patches were taken from images as inputs, but the small patch size makes the model only applicable to image data with low resolutions.

 Without specific constraints on patch size,
 *vision transformers* (ViTs)